csc-training/intro-to-dl/day2/README.md

      ```
    In both options you need the training username and password given in the lecture.

-2. Set up the module environment:
+2. Set up the module environment for using TensorFlow 2 (and Keras):

    ```bash
    module purge